ajparra/iRotAvg/README.md

 To see more usage options simply execute:
 ```
-./ira
+./irotavg
 ```

 ## Testing with the KITTI dataset

-To test IRA with the KITTI dataset:
+To test iRotAvg with the KITTI dataset:

 1. Download the grayscale sequences from [here](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).
 1. Download a configuration file from the ORB-SLAM [monocular exampes](https://github.com/raulmur/ORB_SLAM2/tree/master/Examples/Monocular).
 E.g.: [KITTI00-02.yaml](https://github.com/raulmur/ORB_SLAM2/blob/master/Examples/Monocular/KITTI00-02.yaml) for sequences 0 to 2.
 1. Download and uncompress the orb vocabulary file from [here](https://github.com/raulmur/ORB_SLAM2/tree/master/Vocabulary).
-1. Execute `ira` passing the corresponding paths: `./ira path/to/orb_vocab.txt path/to/config.yaml path/to/sequence/`
+1. Execute `irotavg` passing the corresponding paths: `./irotavg path/to/orb_vocab.txt path/to/config.yaml path/to/sequence/`

  The output is saved to:
 -  `rotavg_poses_ids.txt` Contains the ids (starting in 1) of frames in the view-graph (selected frames).